 - Navigation.
-Internet and mobile connection are scarce in woods, so download offline maps like maps.me beforehand.
+Internet and mobile connection are scarce in woods, consider a cell phone booster for camping or download offline maps like maps.me beforehand.
 You’ll also need to charge your phone and take a power bank.
 There won’t be any sockets, so take a source of additional energy with you.
 Moreover, in the case of a disaster like losing or breaking your phone, pack a paper map with a written route inside.
 It may save you time and nerves.

 - Lightning.
 The best option is to have a headlamp because it frees arms for other tasks.
 Moreover, you can put it in the tent’s upper socket, creating an improvised lamp, which will light the whole place perfectly.
 We recommend petzl tikka or petzl bindi, which are affordable and quality options for travelers.

 - First-aid kit.
 You’d like to pack protection from mosquitoes, foot plaster to avoid blisters or corns, and a mirror to help your eyes if something gets inside.
 Don’t take this stage carelessly.
 First-aid is crucial for a safe and pleasant trip.
 Nature is full of hidden dangers, so you’ll need to be ready for them.

 - A knife.
 Opening packages, slicing cheese, and cutting clothes to treat a wound won’t be possible without a reliable knife.
 We recommend a victorinox climber with scissors because they become handy in various situations, for which a blade is not so convenient.